g-ruffo/Hourly/README.md

 - [x] Display work history in a calendar layout
 - [x] Export timesheets to a CSV file for invoicing
 - [x] Use iCloud with Core Data to backup and sync your entries

-## Installation
-Available on the Apple App Store: https://appstore.com/

 ## Requirements
 - iOS 15.0+